Academic Authors: Muskan Panjwani, Alina Yakunina

 Answer:

-Kiri solved 415 math problems.
-And Kaustubh solved 118 more problems.
-How many math problems did the children solve in total?
+Kirti solved 415 math problems while preparing for her exam.
+Kaustubh solved 118 problems.
+How many math problems did they solve in total?

 Answer:

-In the first semester, Sonia learned 305 vocabulary words.
-In the second semester, she learned 127 more words.
-How many vocabulary words did Sonia learn in the second semester?
+In the first month, Sonia learned 305 new words.
+In the second month, she learned 127 more words.
+How many new words did Sonia learn in the second month?

 Answer:

-1. Transform the numbers and fill in the blanks.
+1. Find the pattern and then fill in the blanks.

 2. Fill in the blanks and write the numbers.

-3. Add numbers and fill in the blanks the examples.
+3. Subtract tens and fill in the blanks.

-7. Solve the examples by writing the columns.
+7. Solve the examples by writing them in the columns.

 673 – 152 =